apache/zeppelin/docs/manual/dynamicinterpreterload.md

   3. **Repository ( optional ):** Additional maven repository address

-For example, if you want to load `markdown` interpreter to your Zeppelin, above parameters and the URL you need may like:
+For example, if you want to load `markdown` interpreter to your Zeppelin, the parameters and URL you need may look like:

 ```
 http://127.0.0.1:8080/api/interpreter/load/md/markdown